 This version of the tool is a licensed product which requires either a unique licence file to be installed on the host machine or a USB licence dongle to be connected to it.
 The price for a Radar Coverage Tool Pro licence is £500 (ex VAT).
 To purchase a copy of this software using a credit card, debit card or PayPal account, or to request a formal quotation, please complete the form below.

-Shuttle Radar Topography Mission terrain data is used to calculate the radar visibility.
-This dataset covers latitudes between 60.395 degrees North and 56.0 degrees South, with a resolution of approximately 90m.
+Shuttle Radar Topography Mission (SRTM) terrain data is used to calculate the radar visibility.
+This dataset covers the whole world, with a resolution of approximately 90m for the version used in the free Radar Coverage Tool.
+The resolution of data used in the professional version is approximately 30m.
 Additionally, the professional version of the software includes support for using DTED data files as the source of terrain data.
 For even higher definition requirements, for example airport installations or camera security projects, a special version of the software is available that provides GeoTIFF data support.
 Radar Coverage Tool Geo supports use of GeoTIFF digital surface model (DSM) data, which may have sub-metre elevation data spacing.
 Please contact Cambridge Pixel for more information about this version.

 The professional version allows the calculated radar coverage information to be exported to a KML file.
 This enables the coverage map data to be displayed in third party GIS systems that support KML format, such as Google Earth.

 The position and height of the radar are specified, together with the end range, top beam angle and bottom beam angle.
 Targets that would be above or below the beam are deemed not to be visible.
 The parameters for each of the radar objects may be set independently.